Little Rock Highway Accident Attorney

 Following an accident, it is important that you get the proper medical treatment you need to recover from any injuries you sustained in the accident.
 When you talk with a lawyer who represents car accident victims, he or she can explain the legal process and walk you through it.
 Injuries sustained in a highway crash are often severe.
 Thus, a personal injury lawsuit against the responsible driver may be necessary.
 These claims are based on the legal theory of negligence, which applies when a defendant breaches a duty of care owed to the plaintiff, causing injuries and damages.
-As a highway accident lawyer in the Little Rock area, Paul Pfeifer understands the necessary steps one must take to preserve proper evidence to recover the maximum monetary damages available in a highway accident claim.
+As a Little Rock highway accident attorney, Paul Pfeifer understands the necessary steps one must take to preserve proper evidence to recover the maximum monetary damages available in a highway accident claim.

 All drivers owe a duty to other motorists to act as a reasonable and prudent driver would behave in the same circumstances.
 If a driver spends too many hours on the road, for example, they may be too tired to drive carefully or even fall asleep behind the wheel.
 Someone in this situation probably would be held accountable for causing a crash.
 The victim would be able to receive compensation for all of the damages he or she incurred from the accident.